Yaoyao-Hao/Apod/README.md

 ## Citation

-Arduino_Bpod: An Arduino Library for controlling Bpod (2020) https://github.com/Yaoyao-Hao/Arduino_Bpod/
+Arduino_Bpod: An Arduino Library for Controlling Bpod (2020) https://github.com/Yaoyao-Hao/Arduino_Bpod/

 ## Contribution
 Feel free to pull a request If you want to contribute code to this repository, or leave your messages (bugs, comments, etc.) in the Issues page.